ENSpeak the language you have been studying.

 The examiner explores more abstract and complex issues connected to the Part 2 topic.
 This is where Band 7+ candidates differentiate themselves.

 Each criterion carries 25% of your total speaking score.
-A Band 7 candidate does not need to be perfect in all four.
 Understanding where your weakest criterion is will directly determine where to focus your practice.

 Fluency & Coherence (25%)